robolytix/robolytix-sdk/README.md

 * RFC3339 "yyyy-MM-dd'T'HH:mm:ss.iZ" format with effective precision up to 3 decimal places (milliseconds)
   Example value is *"2020-02-14T15:04:35.078+01:00"*.

+### Generating Run identification with API

+Property called **Run identification** is very useful for identifying individual process executions/runs.
+Robolytix incorporates algorithms for distinguishing separated process runs, but identification of overlapping process runs for processes with short history is less accurate.
+It is highly suggested to fill this optional field.
+Good identification strings are internal IDs of processes entities (like *order ID* in eshop, or *potential ID* in CRM).

+Field **Run identification** has no restrictions for shape of format. **For all messages with type *start* and empty value in this field API generates new GUID value.** This value is returned in [response object](https://api.robolytix.com/apidoc/) for **/messages** and **/messages/bulk** endpoints.

 ## Endpoints

 There are two main endpoints for communication with Robolytix API: